rspeer/ordered-set/README.md

 ## Authors

-OrderedSet was implemented by Robyn Speer.
+OrderedSet was implemented by Elia Robyn Lake (maiden name: Robyn Speer).
 Jon Crall contributed changes and tests to make it fit the Python set API.
 Roman Inflianskas added the original type annotations.

 ## Comparisons